University of Wisconsin–La Crosse

 The University of Wisconsin–La Crosse (UWL or UW–La Crosse) is a public research university in La Crosse, Wisconsin, United States.
-Established in 1909, it is part of the University of Wisconsin System and offers bachelor's, master's, and doctoral degrees.
+Established in 1909 as La Crosse State Normal School, it is part of the University of Wisconsin System and offers bachelor's, master's, and doctoral degrees.

 With 9,600 undergraduate and 1,000 graduate students, UW-La Crosse is composed of four schools and colleges offering 102 undergraduate programs, 31 graduate programs, and 2 doctoral programs.
 UW-La Crosse has over 95,000 alumni across all 50 U.S. states and 57 countries as of 2021.

 The UW-La Crosse Eagle's 21 athletic teams compete in the Wisconsin Intercollegiate Athletic Conference, in NCAA's Division III.
 The university mascot is Stryker the Eagle.